ahmad-sajadi/ahmad-sajadi/README.md

 install ansible on your local machine using commandline: apt-get install ansible

 on /etc/ansible/hosts define your servers that you wanna do your tasks on

+clone the project and in project's root directory run:
+- 'ansible-playbook install-docker.yml'
+to install docker on remot_server
+then:
+ansible-playbook jobs.yml